DunneWortel/Netherite-Horse-Armor/README.md

 The latest release of Netherite Horse Armor is available on my [Modrinth page](https://modrinth.com/mod/netherite-horse-armor).
 This version is suitable for general use, though some minor bugs may still exist.

-For installation guidance and information about compatibility with other mods, refer to the guide on [Modrinth](https://modrinth.com/mod/netherite-horse-armor#installation).

 ### 🐛 Reporting Issues

 If you encounter any bugs or have feature suggestions, please report them on the [Modrinth issue section](https://modrinth.com/mod/netherite-horse-armor).
 Ensure that your issue has not already been reported before submitting.
 Detailed reports help in addressing issues more effectively.